Chair with naturalistic carvings and velvet upholstery

 Raised up on a special plinth and enlivened with engaging new audio tour components, the queen’s swiveling armchair invites you to stop and look closely.
 Discover the skilled craftsmanship of the master furniture maker Georges Jacob or the carver Jean-Baptiste Rode.
 Imagine Marie-Antoinette sitting before you, gazing out the window onto the landscape of her beloved Trianon as her hair is curled and powdered to “rustic” perfection.

 As it happens, this chair is not the only object in the Getty Museum’s collection with a direct connection to Marie-Antoinette.
-Four giltwood side chairs and four gilt bronze wall lights commissioned for her use are also on view nearby in the Getty Center’s South Pavilion.
+Four giltwood side chairs and four gilt bronze wall lights also commissioned for her use are also on view nearby in the Getty Center’s South Pavilion.

 Art, Music, Revolution

-The chair’s new installation in the Getty Center’s Neoclassical Furniture Gallery coincides with a citywide celebration around the staging by the L.A.
-Opera of the Figaro Trilogy.
+The chair’s new installation in the Getty Center’s Neoclassical Furniture Gallery coincides with a citywide celebration around the staging by the LA Opera of the Figaro Trilogy.
 These operas, inspired by the plays of Marie-Antoinette’s contemporary Pierre Caron de Beaumarchais, bring a comic touch to stories of aristocratic excess in the years leading up to the French Revolution.

 The fest also includes a day of music, talks, and tours here at the Getty on January 24, which features a talk by curator Charissa Bremer-David about art on the eve of the French Revolution.
 The day begins with coffee and pastries—Marie-Antoinette would have approved.